 - When there is conflict, Network rules will take precedence over Global rules.

-3. if a segment has a rule to block games, and a device (or a device group) in that segment allows nintendo.com, then the device's rule overwrites the segment's rule, i.e. the device can play games on nintendo.com.
+- If a network has a rule to block All Gaming Sites, but a device (or a device group) in that network has a rule to allow nintendo.com, that device can play games on nintendo.com.
+Because when there is a conflict, priority is Device > Network.